asianchun/2048/README.md

    git clone https://github.com/asianchun/2048.git
    ```
 2. Open the "index.html" file in your preferred web browser.
 3. That's it!
-You're ready to play the Hangman Game.
+You're ready to play the 2048 Game.

 ## How to Play